“I hate reading books.”

 Mind-boggling events, like the Baby Jumping Festival in Spain, where men dressed as devils literally vault over rows of squirming infants… Not to mention the Great Stalacpipe Organ in Virginia, Turkmenistan’s 40-year hole of fire called the Gates of Hell, a graveyard for decommissioned ships on the coast of Bangladesh, eccentric bone museums in Italy, or a weather-forecasting invention that was powered by leeches, still on display in Devon, England.

-This is one book that remind you of how mysterious, bizarre, beautiful, and weird our home planet really is, and it will inspire the “I hate books” person to get off their couch and travel, even if only in their imagination.
-Get it here.
+This is one book that remind you of how mysterious, bizarre, beautiful, and weird our home planet really is, and it will inspire your non-reading friends to get off their couch and travel, even if only in their imagination.

 Bonus!
-There’s now a kid version!
-Which brings me to Book #3 … drum roll, please…
+There’s now an easy read kid version!
+Which brings me to Book #3.
+Drum roll, please.

-3. Atlas Obscura Explorer’s Guide for the World’s Most Adventurous Kid
+3. Atlas Obscura: An Explorer’s Guide for the World’s Most Adventurous Kid

 By Dylan Thuras and Rosemary Mosco.

-Perfect for bedtime reading and sure to give you exotic dreams all night long, you’ll learn about just how weird and fantastical our world is.
+A perfect choice for bedtime for young readers and sure to give you exotic dreams all night long, you’ll learn about just how weird and fantastical our world is.

 Truth is stranger than fiction, right?
 This book will prove just how correct that old adage is, and inspire you or your kids to live an adventurous life, all while teaching them (shhh, don’t tell!).